Surveillance video shows people running for help during shooting that injured 4 people in Paterson, NJ

 The shooting happened right by a police surveillance camera.

-"The police camera is in fact to hopefully track footage of when there are incidents - but it does not deter them from doing the business they are out here to do."
+"The police camera is in fact to hopefully track footage of when there are incidents — but it does not deter them from doing the business they are out here to do," Firrito said.